 181 E. Laurel Ave., Lake Forest, 847-234-9660

-Currently closed for renovations, but with plans to reopen in June, this Marcus Lemonis owned modern, yet comfortable restaurant offers diners an expansive menu in a fun atmosphere.
+Formerly the Grille on Laurel, this Marcus Lemonis owned-property reopened as a modern, yet comfortable restaurant that offers diners an expansive menu in a fun atmosphere.
 Their 80-seat patio has ample space, cozy furniture for dining and lounging, trees, over-sized umbrellas, heat lamps and a few fire pits to ward off the cold on chillier nights.

 More Casual Settings